gytterberg/technical-interview-prep/REACTO-problems/04-system-design/01-transit-tracker.md

 ### The mayor's requirement

-- Consumers needs to be able to get information about the location of the buses and trains in relation to which stop they request via SMS text message, API, and via a website.
+- Consumers needs to be able to get information about the location of the buses and trains in relation to which stop they request via SMS text message and via a website.
+They both communicate with the API indicated below.

 ### Information the mayor has given us